legendcodermartino1245/ldac-optimization-guide/README.md

 🧠 *Samsung’s override is not permanent — it’s just the default LDAC handshake.
 What matters is whether your LDAC session gets renegotiated correctly after that handshake.*

-This override happens **before** apps like BCC or Music Center can act.
-Developer Options will show "Playback Quality: Default" if this override is active.
+> Developer Options may temporarily display "Playback Quality: Default" when Samsung’s override is active.
+> However, **apps like BCC or Music Center *can act after the initial handshake*** if they force a full codec renegotiation using bit-depth or sample rate changes.

 ## ✅ Developer Options Are Safe — Just Clean Up After Yourself